Global Mofy Metaverse Ltd (GMM) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Global Mofy Metaverse Ltd (NASDAQ: GMM) has decreased by -41.56 when compared to last closing price of 11.14.
-Despite this, the company has experienced a -41.82% fall in its stock price over the last five trading sessions.
+Global Mofy Metaverse Ltd (NASDAQ: GMM)’s stock price has dropped by -49.91 in relation to previous closing price of 11.14.
+Nevertheless, the company has seen a loss of -50.13% in its stock price over the last five trading days.
 Market Watch reported 2023-09-18 that The initial public offering market, fresh off its biggest transaction of the year, is expected to welcome five deals this week, including two venture capital-backed companies that will be the first tech unicorns in nearly two years.

 Is It Worth Investing in Global Mofy Metaverse Ltd (NASDAQ: GMM) Right Now?